About Open Source Ag

 We utilize regenerative practices and we partner with conventional ag farms too.
 Our purpose is to encourage people away from highly processed foods.

-Produce deliveries total 5,080 pounds to SLO Meals that Connect, SLO Food Bank, and Santa Maria Urban Ministry in San Jose.
-In 2024 we donated 5,080 pounds.
+Produce donations totaled 8,200 pounds from our garden and another 2,000 pounds from Soloro, our sister garden, to SLO Meals that Connect, SLO Food Bank, ECHO Homeless, and Santa Maria Urban Ministry in San Jose.
 We have an orchard in year three that hasn’t been in play yet.
-We plan to increase our onsite deliveries to 10,000 pounds.
-Our focus will be more on expanding through community efforts than increasing production on site.
-We bought a box trailer and cooler to pick up produce we purchase or glean from local farmers or gardeners to increase contributions.
-With Poppy, we plan to add an additional 10,000 pounds donated to reach a 20,000 pound goal.
+Focus was on expanding community efforts.
+We bought a box trailer to pick up produce we purchase or glean from local farmers or gardeners to increase contributions.

 2024 Annual Report (links within this site)